Logo File Formats: How to Choose the Right One

 - Sending files to designers for edits

-When it's time to print your logo on large items or send it for professional edits, EPS is the format you'll want.
+When it's time to print your logo on large items or send it for professional edits, EPS is the format to use.

 PDF: The Shareable All-Star

-While PDFs are known for documents, they're also great for logos.
+While PDFs are known for documents, they're also useful for logos.
 They preserve your logo's quality and are easy to share.

 Best uses for PDF files: